Hims Reviews: Are Hims' products and services legit?

 5. Check in with your provider as your treatment progresses.
 Hims’ providers will work with you as your treatment continues, answering questions and monitoring progress and efficacy.

-Hims' initial psychiatry session is an attractive deal for online psychiatric service.
-In addition to covering the cost of medications, your $85/month psychiatry subscription includes regular check-ins to ensure the course of treatment is working and to address any questions that might arise.
+Hims' initial psychiatry session is an attractive deal for an online psychiatric service.
+In addition to covering the cost of medications, your monthly psychiatry subscription includes regular check-ins to ensure the course of treatment is working and to address any questions that might arise.
+Pricing starts at $49/month, but that may increase depending on your medication needs.

 Keep in mind that there are sacrifices for that added convenience and savings.
 At this time, you don’t have a say in which psychiatric professional Hims assigns to you.
-Also, since psychiatric visits and medications costs are tied to the same charge, getting insurance to cover them can be nearly impossible.
+You also can’t get controlled substances through a Hims psychiatrist, even if you’ve been prescribed them in the past.

 General health and well-being supplements

-Men looking to strengthen their immune systems, prevent chronic illness, and fight off the fatigue that naturally comes with age will make good use of Hims’ wellness products.
+Men looking to strengthen their immune systems, prevent chronic illness, and fight off the fatigue that naturally comes with age can make good use of Hims’ wellness products.

-• Collagen protein powder ($27) aids in muscle recovery while also helping the skin retain its youthful elasticity.
+• Collagen protein powder (discontinued): aids in muscle recovery while also helping the skin retain its youthful elasticity.

-• Biotin gummies ($16) help grow thicker hair and stronger nails while promoting healthier, more youthful skin.
+• Biotin gummies ($16): may help grow thicker hair and stronger nails while promoting healthier, more youthful skin.
+These are also available in Hims hair loss bundles.

 Pricing and subscription plans